In a world where humans and AI-powered robots coexist, we must reimagine the very idea, the nature, and the purpose of work.

-Former CEO, Everyday Robots, Google’s Pioneering AI and Robotics Moonshot Lab
+Former CEO, Everyday Robots, Google’s Pioneering AI and Robotics Moonshot

 Lavin Exclusive Speaker

 A world in which robots and humans coexist?
 It’s no longer a far-off dream.
 It’s here.
 The future of work—the very nature of humanity—will be upended by AI and robotics, and the widespread societal and economic impacts will be felt by everyone.
 Few are better equipped to speak on this than Hans Peter Brondmo.
 He was Vice President at Google, where he founded Everyday Robots, the famous AI-meets-robotics moonshot dedicated to making science fiction a reality.
-(Think: helper robots for everyday life).
+(Think: helper robots for everyday life.)
 In fascinating keynotes, Hans Peter looks at the challenges and opportunities and offers unexpected provocations that make audiences think differently about the important topics of our time: What, exactly, will work look like?
 How will we sustain economic growth?
 Where and how will we find purpose, identity, community, and fulfillment?
 What, in other words, will it mean to be human?

 A creative spirit, a respected technologist, a high-ranking executive: Hans Peter Brondmo’s insights into robots are not theoretical—they are hard-earned from his work at Google, where he led the pioneering team that built AI-powered general-purpose helper robots that autonomously performed everyday tasks across Google buildings.
 (Google invested more than half a billion dollars into this venture.)
 He has zero doubts: the robots are coming.
 They will take on an ever-expanding range of physical and cognitive tasks.
 They will toil tirelessly and won’t need lunch breaks or take vacations.
 Some may resemble us, but most won’t.
 One thing is certain: their imminent emergence requires a fundamental rethinking of work, life, and many of the structures that define our modern society.
-In customizable keynotes, and through the widest possible lens, Hans Peter tackles these issues head on, to provide a much-needed—and ultimately hopeful—peak into the future.
+In customizable keynotes, and through the widest possible lens, Hans Peter tackles these issues head on, to provide a much-needed—and ultimately hopeful—peek into the future.

 As a serial entrepreneur, Hans Peter has spent his career building products and companies that leverage emerging technologies to empower millions.
 He is based in San Francisco, grew up in Norway, and has lived and worked in Boston, Tokyo, Geneva and Berlin.
 He brings a truly global perspective to the topic.
 He has delivered keynotes, advised executives and policymakers, and lectured at top universities around the world, and has testified at US Senate and FTC hearings.
-He is also the author of a New York Times best seller, The Eng@ged Customer, and is currently working on his second book, Being Human in an Age of Intelligent Machines.
+He is also the author of a New York Times bestseller, The Eng@ged Customer, and is currently working on his second book, Being Human in an Age of Intelligent Machines.
 On top of everything else, he is an adventurer and a photographer, animated by “love, adventure, creativity, curiosity, wonder, gratitude, and joy.”

 Speech Topics